 |Start Date:||July 2008|

-The South Simcoe Streams Network (SSSN) is in its eighth year of operation.
+The South Simcoe Streams Network (SSSN) is in its eleventh year of operation.
 This program continues to draw multi-sector and community support and typically involves over 900 volunteers and 60 partner organizations annually.
 On average, the SSSN engages in some 25 public events on 15 project sites per year.
-Over 41,000 native trees and shrubs have been planted along our local waterways and hundreds of metres of floodplain and bank stabilization works completed.
-Volunteer activities include the installation of recycled Christmas trees for bank stabilization, strategic invasive species control cuts, and native tree plantings.
-2016 results include: 25 community events with over 50 partners and 832 volunteers of all ages planting 6,600 native trees and partner collaboration on 600 metres of newly restored rehabilitation works along two strategic waterways.
+Volunteers and partner collaborations have enabled the planting of over 55,000 native trees and shrubs along our local waterways, engage in strategic invasive species control and thousands of metres of floodplain and bank stabilization works.
+Through education, community involvement and on the ground activities, this program has developed innovative, action oriented ways to improve and protect local environments.